bodyalol/TelegramForwarder/replit.md

 # Overview

-This is a Ukrainian Telegram bot that receives screenshot photos from users, responds with thanks in Ukrainian, and forwards the images to a designated chat or channel.
+This is a Ukrainian Telegram bot (@gameunlocker_bot) that receives screenshot photos from users, responds with thanks in Ukrainian, and forwards the images to a designated chat or channel.
 The bot runs 24/7 on Replit using a keep-alive mechanism and is designed to handle photo messages while encouraging users to send screenshots for other message types.

+**Status**: ✅ LIVE AND WORKING
+- Bot Token: 8422633253:AAEYmPqmyFGe4-KmB4RJMTPYSzcMltmqAOc
+- Forward Chat ID: -1002818055316
+- Successfully tested with real users (bprkf, Naz_ads)
+- Deployed: August 11, 2025

 # User Preferences